DiboraHaile/datawarehouse_with_dbt_redash/data/README.md

 ## Data schema
-Data is ingested to a postgres database with the name of traffic_stream_record there are two tables in these database named trajectory and record.
+Data is ingested to a postgres database with the name of traffic_stream_record there are three tables in these database named trajectory, record and log.
 You can find the schemas of these two tables on [here](https://dbdiagram.io/d/traffic_stream_record-65253c0bffbf5169f066488a)

+Trajectory holds general information about the vehicle, where as record holds every trajectory reading of a vehicle every 4 seconds.
+The log table is to make sure data doesn't get ingested repeatedly, it holds information about ingested data.

+## Data Ingestion
+Download data sources from [neuma website](https://open-traffic.epfl.ch/index.php/downloads/#1599047632394-7ca81bff-5221) and put it here, before you start the ingester dag.